 Soldier = common noun; Lieutenant Mark Davis = proper noun.

 Restaurant, waitress = common noun; Applebee’s, Betty = proper noun.

-The rules for capitalizing proper nouns are pretty simple.
-Proper nouns always begin with a capital letter.
+The rules for capitalizing a proper noun are pretty simple.
+A proper noun always begin with a capital letter.

 However there are times when a word can be used as either a common noun or proper noun and you might get confused as to when you should use the capitalized form.
 For example, “father” can either be common or proper.

 One rule for thumb is that if you are using the word as a title and name it should be capitalized.

 See the difference?
 In the first example the word was used more generally as a common noun.
 In the second example, the word was used like a name.
 In this instance the term “father” took the place of the actual name, such as “Bob.”